Red Hen Publications

 With this in mind, I am forced to have to accept Trelawney’s version of this event over Albus’s.
 Even if only because the whole purpose of the Trelawney-»Harry conversation is that Rowling was so clearly determined to convey the information that Snape was indeed the previously unnamed eavesdropper, and, therefore, the DE who informed Voldemort of the incomplete Prophecy.

-But, unless the events pertaining to the Prophecy fell out the way that Trelawney claims that they did, there would have been no opportunity for HER to be able to identify that eavesdropper at all.
+So, unless the events pertaining to the Prophecy fell out the way that Trelawney claims that they did, there would have been no opportunity for HER to be able to identify that eavesdropper at all.

 And nobody seems to be asking Aberforth anything.